 There is a strict cancellation policy that applies to all Chill programs.

-Should a participant choose to cancel their enrolment and provide less than two (2) week’s notice (2 weeks before term commencement date), the total program fee is non-refundable.
+Should a participant choose to cancel their enrolment and notice of this decision is provided in writing less than 14 days before the commencement of term, the total program fee is non-refundable.

-If a participant is experiencing mental health issues that are preventing them from commencing a program, they are required to provide a letter from a clinical specialist, (a registered psychologist or psychiatrist) that verifies and supports the decision to withdraw from the program.
+If a participant is experiencing mental health issues that are preventing them from commencing a program, they are required to provide a letter from a clinical specialist, (a registered psychologist or psychiatrist) that verifies and supports the decision to withdraw from the program outside of the 2-week notification period.
 In this instance 50% of the total program fee will be refunded.